My Spiritual Awakening: It All Started With A Mouse

 I don’t know how much time had passed when a voice woke me up with the words: Write the book.
 Write the book that you always came here to write.

-My epiphany was part of my spiritual awakening, A voice that did not sound like my own thoughts, was telling me something that was in my own heart.
+My epiphany was part of my spiritual awakening, A voice that didn’t sound like my own thoughts, was telling me something that was in my own heart.
 (Read more about my ideas of spiritual awakening here.)

 I got home and started writing a fantasy novel.
 I adored the writings of J.R.R.
 Tolkien and always thought that I would write something along the sword and sorcery vein.
 The date was May 23rd; I remember it because it was my friend’s birthday.